 Benefits of Online Certified Mail

-- Send anytime: No post office hours
+- Send anytime: No post office hours to worry about

-- Digital records: Never lose receipts
+- Digital records: Never lose receipts again

-- Address verification: Automatic USPS checks
+- Address verification: Automatic USPS address checks

 - Professional presentation: Quality printing

-- Bulk sending: Multiple letters at once
+- Bulk sending: Send multiple letters at once

 For businesses or anyone who sends certified mail regularly, online services often pay for themselves in time savings alone.